Is Bestow Term Life Insurance Right For You?

 The process really is short and sweet

 As promised, Bestow’s application process did only take a matter of minutes.
-For my experiment I selected the two-year plan to apply for, so there was slightly less paperwork to go through.
+For my experiment, I selected a 10-year plan using my actual info.
 Some of the questions that were asked during the process included:

 - Height and weight